MartinsMednis/ModeRator/README.md

 To run the program cd into src/ and run ./moderator_gtk.py

 ## How to install depencencies on Fedora 23
+You might need to have RPM Fusion repository enabled.

     dnf install python-Levenshtein python-xlrd libsbml python-libsbml

 ## How to install depencencies on Ubuntu
 ### Step 1 - install compiler and compile libSBML with Python bindings.

-Sbml.org provided libSBML packages do not contain Python bindings.
-Therefore we have to compile it manually.
 First, install compiler.

     apt-get install build-essential
     apt-get install python2.7-dev